 A hybrid (also known or described as F1) occurs when a breeder selects two open-pollinated types and cross-pollinates them to obtain the best traits from the parents.

-Breeders typically hybridise to improve disease resistance, earliness, etc. Hybrid seed is usually more expensive than open-pollinated or heirloom seed because of the work involved producing the seeds.
+Breeders typically hybridize to improve disease resistance, earliness, etc. Hybrid seed is usually more expensive than open-pollinated or heirloom seed because of the work involved in producing the seeds.

 Seeds generally aren’t saved from hybrid varieties because they won’t produce plants with the same characteristics as the parents.
 Examples of hybrid varieties include Better Boy and Early Girl tomatoes or Sugar Ann snap peas.